Quick links:

 it can sometimes wash out the colour of the plant or make it blurry and harder

-table that works too, just make to take the pictures as soon as you pull the
+table that works too, just make sure to take the pictures as soon as you pull the

 plant to avoid wilting.